 Mental Capacity Act

-We have a responsibility to meet the needs of people, usually aged 16 years or over, who need assistance with making decisions, and those who may not have the ability to make important decisions regarding their future social care, nursing, medical or safeguarding needs.
+We have a responsibility to meet the needs of people, aged 16 years and over, who need assistance with making decisions, and those who may not have the ability to make important decisions regarding their future social care, nursing, medical or safeguarding needs.

 The main purpose of the Mental Capacity Act is to provide a legal framework for acting and making decisions on behalf of adults who lack the capacity to make particular decisions for themselves.